DOV-Vlaanderen/pydov/docs/quickstart.rst

     from pydov.search.boring import BoringSearch
     boringsearch = BoringSearch()

-Now we can query for boreholes either on attributes, on location or on a combination of both.
+Now we can query for boreholes either on :ref:`attributes <query_attribute>`, on :ref:`location <query_location>` or on a combination of both.
 To query on attributes, we use the OGC filter functions from OWSLib.
 For example, to request all boreholes with a depth over 550 m, we would use the following ``query`` parameter:

 .. code-block:: python